top of page

 RICS Home Surveys and Valuations made simple...

-If you’re not sure which type of survey or valuation you need, please check the table below, or else send us a message or give us a call, we would be happy to advise.
-We cover the whole of Suffolk and Ipswich itself, and undertake RICS Home Survey Level 2 (Homebuyer) and Level 3 (Building Survey) reports, as well as RICS-accredited ‘Red Book’ Valuations.
+Please check Which Survey do I Need? if you don't know which type of survey or valuation is best, or send us a message or give us a call, we are very friendly and happy to advise.
+We operate across the whole of Suffolk and in Ipswich itself, carrying out RICS Home Survey Level 2 (Homebuyer) and Level 3 (Building Survey) reports, as well as RICS-accredited ‘Red Book’ Valuations.
 You will be looked after by one of our fully qualified RICS surveyors who will be your dedicated contact through the home survey process.

 Why choose Peer | King Surveyors?